As Sting stepped off the edge of the platform, suspended 140 feet above 17,000 fans, he quickly realized something was very wrong.

 "The United Center was 290 feet*, so high that when we were up there trying to talk to the guys on the ground earlier in the day, they couldn’t hear us.
 We had to use walkie-talkies.

 "So, it was high, and I was having a tough time with it.
 It wasn’t working very well.
 I came back to Eric [Bischoff] and said, ‘I can’t do this.’

 "He says, ‘What d’you mean?’

 "I said, ‘I tried it four times, and it’s just not working very good.’

 "I was spinning; I kept spinning real bad, And the stunt guy kept assuring me that the reason why was because I wasn’t just sliding fast enough down the rope.
-I was sort of, you know, crimping with my hand, because, you know, it was scary, man.
+I was crimping with my hand because it was scary, man.

 "He said, ‘Look, if you just go down it [at] one speed, and just control your speed on the way down – but just go a little faster – you’re not going to spin.’